Why did the Board of the Society propose these changes?

 None of the directors will receive a salary for their work.

-The directors of the charity will also be the trustees of the charity for the purpose of the Charities Act 2011.
+The directors of the charity are also the trustees of the charity for the purpose of the Charities Act 2011.

 What will the charitable purposes of the new charity be?